Île Bizard: Land use

 Bois-de-l'Île-Bizard Nature Park is a 201-hectare (500 acre) park which contains marsh lands and several kilometres (miles) of nature trails, accessible year round.
 There is also a small beach at Pointe-aux-Carrières that faces the Lac des Deux-Montagnes.
 The Royal Montreal Golf Club, the Golf Saint-Raphael and Elm Ridge Country Club are located on the island.

 Land has been reserved on the island for the future extension of Autoroute 440 from Laval to connect with Autoroute 40 at Chemin Ste-Marie.
 This will avoid having to drive on the Autoroute 40 to get to Autoroute 13 and Autoroute 15 and provide another beltway around the city in addition to Autoroute 30 on the South Shore.
 Many people who live on the island are against it, as Île Bizard is a calm and serene country environment and they feel like it would cause more traffic and pollution to the fresh air.

-However, the City of Montreal has purchased considerable amounts of land and protects them as nature parks, which include swamps, beaches, forests and other ecosystems; these are open to the public.
+The City of Montreal has purchased considerable amounts of land and protects them as nature parks, which include swamps, beaches, forests and other ecosystems; these are open to the public.

 Sports

 The island has two notable sports complexes: 'Parc Eugène-Dostie' and 'Complexe Sportif Saint-Raphaël'.
 The PGA Golf Tour comes to l'Île Bizard's Royal Montreal golf course every few years.
 A notable native is Vincent Lecavalier, a former NHL player who was raised on the island.
+Former NHL player Guy Carbonneau also lives on the island, as did Guy Lafleur.
+CFL player Marc-Antoine Dequoy, a defensive back with the Montreal Alouettes, was born and raised there.

-Former NHL players Guy Lafleur and Guy Carbonneau also live on the island.
+Former NHL player and 2018 Pyeongchang Olympic bronze medalist Marc-André Gragnani was also born and raised on the island.